Compiling BASIC Program Files

 Note:

-• Before compiling BASIC programs, a U2 server must be connected.
-For information on connecting to a U2 server, please see this section.
+- Before you compile BASIC programs, a U2 server must be connected.
+For information on connecting to a U2 server, see this section.

-• After compiling, regardless of whether the compile succeeds or fails, the BASIC files will be synchronized to the U2 server, overwriting the existing ones and new files will also be created.
+- After you compile, regardless of whether the compile succeeds or fails, the BASIC files will be synchronized to the U2 server, overwriting the existing ones and creating new files.

 Compile and catalog

-There are 3 methods for compiling BASIC program files:
+There are four methods to compile BASIC program files:

 From editor context